milauog/code-editor/README.md

-Online Code Editor
+Online Code Editor 🚀

-A responsive, feature-rich online code editor built with React and CodeMirror, allowing users to write, edit, and preview HTML, CSS, and JavaScript code in real-time.
-Inspired by tools like CodePen, this project supports dark/light themes, flexible layouts, code formatting, and more, making it ideal for developers and learners.
+A responsive and feature-rich online code editor built with React and CodeMirror.
+Write, edit, and preview HTML, CSS, and JavaScript code in real-time, with a sleek interface inspired by tools like CodePen.
+Perfect for developers, learners, and anyone who loves coding! 🎨

-Features
+✨ Features

-Real-Time Code Preview: Write HTML, CSS, and JavaScript, and see the output instantly in an iframe.
+Real-Time Preview: See your HTML, CSS, and JavaScript changes instantly in a live iframe.
-Responsive Design: Fully optimized for mobile, tablet, and desktop devices.
+Responsive Design: Optimized for mobile 📱, tablet, and desktop screens.
-Dark/Light Themes: Toggle between dark and light modes with CodeMirror theme integration.
+Dark/Light Themes: Toggle between dark 🌙 and light ☀️ modes with CodeMirror themes.
-Flexible Layouts: Choose from three output positions (bottom, right, left) via a dropdown.
+Flexible Layouts: Choose output position (bottom, right, or left) via a dropdown.
 Editor Controls:
-Maximize/minimize editor panels.
+Maximize/minimize editor panels for focused coding.
 Format code for HTML, CSS, and JavaScript.
-Auto-run code with a 500ms debounce.
+Enable auto-run for real-time updates (500ms debounce).
-Clear all editors or download the combined code as an HTML file.
+Clear all editors or download code as an HTML file.

 Touch-Friendly: Larger buttons and dropdowns for mobile usability.
-Syntax Highlighting: Powered by CodeMirror with support for HTML, CSS, and JavaScript.
+Syntax Highlighting: Powered by CodeMirror for HTML, CSS, and JavaScript.

-Demo
+🌐 Demo
 Try the live demo here (replace with your deployed URL if available).
-Installation
+🛠️ Installation
-Follow these steps to set up the project locally:
+Get the project running locally in a few steps:

 Clone the Repository:
 git clone https://github.com/milauog/online-code-editor.git